MrMicrowaveOven/RubyTicTacToe/README.md

 # To Use

-`ruby PLAYGAME.rb` is all you gots to do.
+`ruby PLAYGAME.rb` is all you gotta do.

 Here's a quick one-liner to clone it and play from the command line.